rochelleterman/PS239T/Install.md

 To participate in PS239T, you will need access to the software described below.
 In addition, you will need an up-to-date web browser.

-Once you've installed all of the software below, test your installation by following the instructions below (Moved here from the Etherpad).
+Once you've installed all of the software below, test your installation by following the instructions at the bottom on this page.

 ## The Bash Shell
 Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.